aryanmaq/how-to-testing/FAQs.md

 **Can I delete a collection?**
   - **No**, there is currently no option available in the application to delete a collection.If deletion is required, it can be performed by executing a SQL query directly on the backend database.
 For assistance with this process, please contact support team.

 **Can I edit a collection?**
-  - **Yes**, you can update the report until a test run is created.
-If a test run is created but not triggered, you can still change collaborators.
-Refer to [this guide](https://maqsoftware.gitbook.io/loadfast-technical-documentation/resources/how_to_use#create-collection) for details.
+- **Yes**, you can update the report and modify collaborators **until a test run is created**.
+For more details, refer to the [LoadFAST Technical Documentation](https://maqsoftware.gitbook.io/loadfast-technical-documentation/resources/how_to_use#create-collection).

 **Can I change collaborators after creating a collection?**
-  - **Yes**, you can add or remove any collaborator until the test run is triggered.
-After triggering a test run, collaborator changes are not allowed.
+  - **Yes**, you can add or remove any collaborator until the test run is created.
+After creating a test run, collaborator changes are not allowed.

 **Can I change the report after creating a collection?**
   - **Yes**, if you have not created a test run, you can change the report.